Tea23/woggle4wordpress/README.md

 ## Ugliness
 Because I'm not a programmer or a web developer, some of this stuff is really ugly and bad.
 Pull requests welcome.

+## Exclusions
+Excluded from this repository are the files for The Serif font due to their licensing.